sassoftware/esp-studio-examples/Basic/python_compute/README.md

 # Computing with a Python Window
 ## Overview
 This example demonstrates how you can use Python code to modify user data.
-The Python window in this example is used as an alternative to a Compute window.
+The Python window in this example serves as an alternative to a Compute window to enable a one-to-one transformation of input events to output events.

 ---
 **NOTE:**